 Roshini has been external and internal examiner of fourteen PhDs, including both practice-based and written theses.
 She has particular expertise in practice-based research and welcomes PhD applications that address any of the above-described areas.

 Roshini’s current research interests continue on visual arts culture, photography and archives, with a focus on Caribbean archives; contemporary Caribbean visual arts; European diasporic representation; and experimental screen media representations of inequality and racism.
 Her recent artwork FaceUp explores taking selfies, mobile technology and diasporic urban life and was curated by Paul Goodwin for the exhibition Ghosts: Keith Piper and Roshini Kempadoo (2015), Lethaby Gallery, London.
-Her current project Follow the Money revisits the question of economic migration and inequality, women’s bodies and European diaspora narratives.

 For details of all my research outputs, visit my WestminsterResearch profile.